se-beast-ian/seb-redbeard/README.md

-- 👋 Hi, I’m @seb-redbeard, due to my name and having a red beard.
-No connections to the infamous Captain what-so-ever me thinksy...
+**👋 Welcome!**

+- :art: I am a CG artist currently residing in the south of Andalucia, Spain.
-- 👀 I’m interested in CG stuff.
-Houdini, Unreal Engine, Zbrush
+- :sparkles: Interested in CG stuff and Game development.
+Houdini, Unreal Engine, Zbrush.

-- 🌱 I’m currently learning everything.
+:zzz: i like to play ol' adventure games like Day of the Tentacle and Monkey Island(s).

 - 📫 How to reach me: sebastjan.rijavec@gmail.com

 <!---
 seb-redbeard/seb-redbeard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.